cloudfoundry/docs-dev-guide/services/managing-services.html.md

 Depending on the plan you select, you might get a database in a multi-tenant server, or a dedicated server.

-Not all services provide databases; a service may simply provision an account on their system for you.
+Not all services provide databases.
+A service might simply provision an account on its system for you.
-Whatever is provisioned for you by a service is a service instance.
+Whatever a service provisions for you is a service instance.

 ## <a id='viewing-services'></a> View Available Services ##

 After targeting and logging into Cloud Foundry, you can view what services are available to your targeted organization.
-Available services may differ between organizations and between Cloud Foundry marketplaces.
+Available services might differ between organizations and between Cloud Foundry marketplaces.

 <pre class="terminal">
 $ cf marketplace